Why AI tools for data and analytics matter in 2026

 Cube

-Visit Cube.
-Cube is a BI frontend built on a semantic layer that lets humans and AI agents collaboratively model, visualize, and analyze data through natural-language queries and governed analytics.
-The bet: pin metric definitions in version-controlled code, then let LLMs reach into them safely instead of inventing a fifth definition of 'active user' in every dashboard.
+Cube is a BI frontend built on a semantic layer, letting humans and AI agents model, visualize, and analyze data together through natural-language queries and governed analytics.
+The idea: pin your metric definitions in version-controlled code, then let LLMs reach into them safely instead of inventing a fifth definition of "active user" in every dashboard.
+That governed-definitions instinct is the same one good data teams bring to

 Strong fit for data teams that have hit the wall on dashboard sprawl and want one semantic layer that both humans and AI agents query against, with the metric logic owned by the data team.